 - Know your customer.
 Knowing who your target customer is always a critical first step.
 They will cluster around certain metrics like gender, age, income, home ownership, geography and previous purchases.
 Your own database will give you a clear picture of active and prospective clients.
 Target them first!
 These are repeat customers who have told you they like what you offer.

 - Expand Your Audience.
-Use your customer profile to expand your reach by purchasing mailing lists from a reputable vendor.
+Use your customer profile to expand your reach by purchasing data files from a reputable vendor.
 They will be able to isolate the metrics you want and deliver many more prospects that fit the profile you provide.

 - Test Your Messaging.
 Before committing to a large-scale mailing, try out your message on a small subset of your database.
 You can test and refine it to find what wording or call to action gets a better response and integrate that into the final campaign.